 The Cannabis Restoration Grant Program funds projects that restore anadromous salmonid habitat in watersheds most heavily impacted by Cannabis cultivation.

-2017 Proposal Solicitation Notice - Coming Soon!
+2017 Proposal Solicitation Notice Released!

 California's fish and wildlife are severely impacted by Cannabis cultivation practices including unlawful water diversions for irrigation, conversion of lands, and prohibited herbicides, rodenticides, and other environmental contaminants.
 The most impacted areas require immediate action on the part of CDFW.
 Assembly Bill 243 (Wood, Medical Marijuana) provides direction to CDFW to restore watersheds impacted by Cannabis cultivation in key areas of Coastal Northern California.